HOW TO PLANT SUCCULENTS (AND KEEP THEM ALIVE)

 Disclosure: This post may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
 Thanks for supporting our blog!

 The very first step to planting is one of the most important parts that I never used to do.
 I'm convinced this is the main reason I always killed my succulents in the past.
 Before planting your succulent, put a handful of rocks in the bottom of your vase.
 This allows the water to drain out of your soil so it can dry completely.
 If your soil is too wet or moist in the roots, your plant will rot.
 (Mine definitely did!)
 So just be sure to put in enough rocks in the bottom.

 Put just enough succulent soil in to cover your rocks.
 The reason I suggest cactus + succulent soil is because it's specifically designed to drain quickly.
-I use a brand from Crump Greenhouse that looks more like rocks than fine dirt which I've found to work really well.
+I use a local brand of soil that looks more like rocks than fine dirt which I've found to work really well.

 Gently place your plant in the pot and cover with more soil.
 If you'd like to add more rocks to the top you can!

 The second most important thing to do with succulents is to not over water it!
 These plants are used to lots of sun and minimal water so drowning it in water will kill it quickly.
 There's two ways of watering that I've learned are best.

 1) Some succulents need to be misted with water periodically rather than soaking the soil with water.
 Misting the soil doesn't drown it in water and can keep your roots from rotting.

 2) Other plants do well when you soak the soil thoroughly and allow the water to drain out completely.
 If you go this route, you'll need to water it once and then let it sit for a week or more.
 I suggest putting rocks on the bottom of your vase so that your water doesn't sit in the soil and has a place to flow to.

 You'll need to do a little bit of research on the succulent you're planting to learn what watering system your plant thrives in.